PUBLIC HISTORIAN

 MEDIA

-I co-produced a radio documentary based on my own research called “At Sword’s Point” that aired on our local NPR station and is now available as a podcast.
+I co-produced a radio documentary based on my own research called “At Sword’s Point” that aired on NPR stations across the country including NEPM, WAMC and WNYC.
+It is now available as a podcast.

 SPEAKER